decred/dcrdocs/docs/advanced/program-options.md

 `listaccounts (minconf=1)`                                                      | See all accounts and their spendable balance in your wallet.
 `listreceivedbyaccount (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your accounts and the amount of DCR that has been received by them.
 `listreceivedbyaddress (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your addresses and the amount of DCR that has been received by them.
-`listsinceblock ("blockhash" targetconfirmations=1 includewatchonly=false)`     | List transactions that occurred since the given block hash.
+`listsinceblock ("blockhash" targetconfirmations=1 includewatchonly=false)`     | List transactions that have occurred since the given block hash.
 `listtransactions ("account" count=10 from=0 includewatchonly=false)`           | List the number of transactions as specified by ‘count' in the given account.
 `move "fromaccount" "toaccount" amount (minconf=1 "comment")`                   | Move funds between accounts in the same wallet.
 `purchaseticket "fromaccount" spendlimit (minconf=1 "ticketaddress" "comment")` | Manually purchase PoS tickets. ‘fromaccount' will usually be "default". ‘spendlimit' is the amount you want to spend on tickets in total, not per ticket.